IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 ![virga status](https://img.shields.io/drone/build/IndicoDataSolutions/virga?label=tests&server=https%3A%2F%2Fdrone.devops.indico.io&style=flat-square)

+Indico Data's CLI tool for generating sidecar applications.
+Sidecar apps are not direct parts of Indico's IPA releases, but offer additional or custom functionality for product or business operations.

 ## Generating an app

 Virga applications, and Virga itself, are [Poetry](https://python-poetry.org/) projects; they use Poetry as a python dependency and virtual environment manager.
 To install Poetry, follow the [instructions on its documentation site](https://python-poetry.org/docs/).